wlph17/sw-tutorial/more_c.md

   matrix34[0][0] = 0;
   ```

-* We can create pointer to pointer by applying the asterisk twice: `int **a`.
-This is usually used to represent pointer to array.
-For example an array of string pointers:
+* We can create pointer to pointer by applying the asterisk twice: `int **a`. <span class="hidden">This is usually used to represent pointer to array.
+For example an array of string pointers:</span>

   ```c
   char foo[] = "foo", bar[] = "bar";